cbg-ethz/QuasiRecomb/README.md

  - Suitable for amplicon and shotgun sequencing projects
  - Reports reconstructed haplotypes and their relative frequencies
  - Reports translated proteins in all three reading frames with their relative frequencies
- - Input data can be in BAM, SAM or FASTA format
+ - Input data can be in BAM or SAM format

 - - -